 Now, I mentioned another conflict.
 Apart from the social one, there is an individual conflict personally.
 There is social conflict on one side, and a psychological conflict on the other side.
 One cannot be differentiated from the other.
 They seem to be the obverse and reverse of the same coin.
 But why is there this individual conflict?
 Why should there be this nonalignment of the inner layers of the human personality?
 Why is the health of the total personality the hope of man?
 This takes us beyond ordinary formal educational curricula or syllabi in our educational institutions.

-Here comes a hint towards the answer to the question: Can we expect moral regeneration in a human society today through the medium of formal education as it is imparted at the present moment?
+Here comes a hint towards the answer to the question: Can we expect moral regeneration in human society today through the medium of formal education as it is imparted at the present moment?
 I am not giving the answer; I am only suggesting a gateway that can be opened for finding an answer to this question.

 We are conflict-ridden, and no one is totally free from internal conflict of some sort or the other.
 This internal conflict is projected outside in a human relationship, which is nothing but social behaviour, moral and ethical behaviour, political behaviour, and economic behaviour.
-I pose a question: Why should there be this internal conflict at all when we do not like it?
-How could it be possible that we are enshrining in our personality conditions which we do not like to have within us?
+I pose a question: Why should there be this internal conflict at all when we would not like to have it?
+How could it be possible that we are enshrining in our personality conditions which we would not like to be within us?
 This is a further question, into which investigations were made by our ancient Masters right from the time of the Vedas and the Upanishads and, as I mentioned, the Bhagavadgita.
-A single problem of what we can consider as one individual in the context of the Mahabharata epic, one individual’s little, local, topical problem, that problem of Arjuna.
+A single problem of what we can consider as one individual in the context of the Mahabharata epic, one individual's little, local, topical problem, that problem of Arjuna.
 That little question which he raised, that question, that problem pertaining to a given historical situation in a particular temporal context gave rise to such a tremendous affirmation of mutual human relations and the very concept of duty itself.
 It was not a question of one person at one time in the process of human history chronologically.
 It was the question of mankind.
 It was the question of Man, an eternal question as to his position in this universe.
-The question of Man’s position in this universe was the question which suddenly rose up as the contents of Pandora’s box when Arjuna found himself in a terrible, vexing predicament.
+The question of Man's position in this universe was the question which suddenly rose up as the contents of Pandora's box when Arjuna found himself in a terrible, vexing predicament.
 And every one of us is such a person.

 The system of yoga, with which many of you may be acquainted, is the art of understanding each one, each person, each individual, each thing from its own, his own, her own point of view.
 The looking at a person, seeing a thing, empirically observing a particular unit, an item by itself, is not yoga because it is not union.
 Merely observing a thing is not coming in basic contact with the rootedness of its existence, and so empirical observation and experimentation, which is the technology of modern psychological science, and which is perhaps also a part of educational psychology, will not be adequate to the purpose of the solution of human problems, though we can have our education for getting a job.
 We are located in an empirical world of space, time, causation and transition; in that sense we are empirical, so our science is empirical, our psychology is empirical, and there is nothing but that even in the commercial field.